Improving Your Employee Onboarding Process

 3. Instituting a one-size-fits-all approach for every new hire.

-As Inc.’s on-boarding guide explains, each employee requires a different management style, so why assume that everyone would flourish under the same on-boarding process?
+, each employee requires a different management style, so why assume that everyone would flourish under the same on-boarding process?
 At the beginning of on-boarding, inquire about a new hire’s learning style, and adjust your schedule accordingly.
 Make it clear that feedback is welcomed, and that they are encouraged to ask questions whenever necessary.
 Don’t forget to make sure they knew who to go to for questions!

 Similarly, on-boarding is a great opportunity to make employees feel valued off the bat.
 Consider personalizing certain elements of their on-boarding.
 Did you learn something about the employee in their interview process, such as a favorite sports team or their alma mater?
 Surprise them with a reference to that on their first day.